 Business Policy

-Every business has specific business policy requirements, like the need for running workloads at accurately specified geographical locations.
-If you consider the specific set of policy needs, you’ll understand why it might be difficult for a business to utilize public clouds.
+Every business has specific business policy requirements, like the need to run workloads accurately in specified geographical locations.
+Considering the specific policy needs, you’ll understand why it might be difficult for a business to utilize public clouds.

 In addition, some companies may not accept offers from various public cloud providers if the mentioned business has strict business policies regarding their competition.